A.B. Wellesley College, 1982

 J.D.
 Boalt Hall School of Law, 1989

-Over two decades ago, Jean Hyams left a successful career in high technology marketing to pursue her dream of becoming a civil rights lawyer.
+Over three decades ago, Jean Hyams left a successful career in high technology marketing to pursue her dream of becoming a civil rights lawyer.
 Jean believes that employers who institute good management practices can put a stop to discrimination, retaliation and harassment in the workplace.
 When they don’t, it is the job of employment lawyers to hold employers accountable for the damage and devastation that employees suffer when their civil rights are violated.

 In 2017, the Daily Journal named Jean one of California’s “Top 75 Labor & Employment Lawyers.”
-For a dozen years, San Francisco Magazine has annually recognized Jean as one of Northern California’s “Super Lawyers” in the field of employment law, including eight years as one of the “Top 50 Women Lawyers in Northern California.”
+For a dozen years, San Francisco Magazine has annually recognized Jean as one of Northern California’s “Super Lawyers” in the field of employment law, including many years as one of the “Top 50 Women Lawyers in Northern California.”
 Northern California Super Lawyers Magazine profiled Jean in a cover story in 2014, the same year that Levy Vinick Burrell Hyams LLP was ranked by Super Lawyers as the Top Employment Law Firm among small firms in California.

 Soon after graduation from law school, Jean opened her own law practice and began representing women who were sexually harassed and people with disabilities who faced discrimination.
 She then served as a Civil Rights Attorney with the U.S. Department of Education, the federal agency charged with enforcing federal laws prohibiting discrimination in education.
 Following her time in public service, she returned to private practice with Boxer & Gerson, LLP, where she later became a partner.
 During her ten years at Boxer & Gerson, LLP, Jean developed a particular expertise in the complicated interplay between disability discrimination and workers’ compensation laws.